 Voltage feedback op amps exhibit decreasing closed-loop bandwidth as the signal gain is increased.
-In theory, this relationship is described by the Gain Bandwidth Product (GBP) shown in the dividing GBP by specifications.
-Ideally, the noninverting signal gain (also called the Noise Gain, or NG) predicts the closed-loop bandwidth.
-In practice, this prediction only holds true when the phase margin approaches 90°, as it does in high gain configurations.
-At low gains (increased feedback factor), most amplifiers exhibit a wider bandwidth and lower phase margin.
-The OPA2652 is compensated to give a flat response in a noninverting gain of 1 (see Figure 28).
-This configuration results in a typical gain of +1 bandwidth of 700MHz, far exceeding that predicted by dividing the 200MHz GBP by NG = 1.
-Increasing the gain causes the phase margin to approach 90° and the bandwidth to more closely approach the predicted value of (GBP/NG).
-At a gain of +5, the 45MHz bandwidth shown in the Electrical Characteristics is close to that predicted using this simple formula.
+In theory, this relationship is described by the Gain Bandwidth Product (GBP) shown in the specifications.
+Ideally, dividing GBP by the non-inverting signal gain (also called the Noise Gain, or NG) will predict the closed-loop bandwidth.
+In practice, this only holds true when the phase margin approaches 90°, as it does in high gain configurations.
+At low gains (increased feedback factor), most amplifiers will exhibit a wider bandwidth and lower phase margin.
+The OPA2652 is compensated to give a flat response in a non-inverting gain of 1 (Figure 1).
+This results in a typical gain of +1 bandwidth of 700MHz, far exceeding that predicted by dividing the 200MHz GBP by NG = 1.
+Increasing the gain will cause the phase margin to approach 90° and the bandwidth to more closely approach the predicted value of (GBP/NG).
+At a gain of +5, the 45MHz bandwidth shown in the Typical Specifications is close to that predicted using this simple formula.